Sameer-khan-786/github-issue-prioritization-transformers/README.md

 1.  **CodeBERT Experiments:** Open and run the `main.ipynb` notebook in a Jupyter environment.
 This notebook covers data loading, preprocessing (including SMOTE), feature engineering, CodeBERT fine-tuning, and evaluation.
 2.  **BERT Experiments:** Open and run the `BERT.ipynb` notebook.
 This covers similar steps but for the standard BERT model without SMOTE.
 3.  **GPT-3.5 Prompting:** *(Describe how to run the GPT-3.5 evaluation.
 Since this was likely done via API calls or a separate script, provide instructions or the relevant script.
 If using an API, mention the need for API keys and how to set them, e.g., environment variables).*

-*(Adjust the notebook names and descriptions based on your final files)*

 ## Citation